How to create a strong password

 A strong password should be based on something you can remember but that would be difficult for a hacker to guess.
 Stay away from well-known phrases, quotes or song lyrics.
 Start with a sentence such as “I live for boating!” and transform it to “ILv4Btng!”
 Or string a series of random words together to create a strong password like this: “wizardboWLingchicKeN.”

 Following these tips can help you create stronger passwords that are tough for hackers to break—and help protect your identity.
-For more advice on building a Fort Knox-worthy password, check out this video about: improving password security.

 - Javelin Strategy & Research, 2016